kamilutkumavi0/cutlie/README.md

 - **Cross-Platform Support**: We aim to ensure that Cutlie works seamlessly on different operating systems, including Windows, macOS, and Linux.

-- **Integration with Cloud Services**: We plan to integrate Cutlie with popular cloud services, allowing users to sync their commands across multiple devices and share them with others.

-- **Improved User Interface**: We will work on enhancing the user interface of Cutlie, making it more intuitive and user-friendly.

-- **Extensibility**: We plan to provide a plugin system that allows users to extend the functionality of Cutlie by creating and sharing custom plugins.

 - **Documentation and Tutorials**: We will create comprehensive documentation and tutorials to help users get the most out of Cutlie.

 - **Community Involvement**: We encourage community involvement and plan to actively engage with users, gather feedback, and incorporate their suggestions into future releases.